 Dan Thompson Dan is the founder of the Empty Shops Network, and an expert in the creative use of empty shops.
 He has pioneered the use of shops as high street community hubs.
 The ways he has used Twitter, Facebook and Flickr to create and manage projects has seen him recognised as a social media innovator.

-He has written the Empty Shops Toolkit in 2010 (For the MLA, as part of Living Places), a follow on from the Empty Shops Workbook in 2009 (For the Development Trusts Association, commissioned by the Department of Communities & Local Government).
-He has also written a Void Space Strategy for Coventry City Council and an Empty Shops Strategy for Worthing Arts Council.
+He is the author of Pop Up Business For Dummies – ‘What makes Dan Thompson’s book stand apart is his can–do attitude and understanding of the relationship between customers and pop–up providers’ (Ceramic Review).
+This followed the Empty Shops Toolkit in 2010 (For the MLA, as part of Living Places), a follow on from the Empty Shops Workbook in 2009 (For the Development Trusts Association, commissioned by the Department of Communities & Local Government).
+He has also written strategies for empty shops for for Coventry City Council, Bedford Council and Worthing Arts Council.

 He has been a passionate advocate in the media, being interviewed by Hugh Pym for BBC News, appearing with Tracey Emin in Margate for Meridian, taking about the future of pop-up shops in a G2 special, taking part in a viral ad campaign for Yell and being featured in Lucy Siegle’s The Innovator column in The Observer Magazine.